 Jesse Rosen is the Chief Operating Officer of the Harry & Rose Samson Family Jewish Community Center in Milwaukee, Wisconsin.
 In his executive role, he directly manages the wellness, education, and community services businesses of the $13 million social services agency.
 He joined the JCC team in 2013 as Games Director for the 2015 JCC Maccabi Games that Milwaukee hosted.
 After his Games leadership, he held the Interim Business Manager position.
 Before entering Jewish Communal Service, he had previously served as an Advance Associate for the White House.
 Rosen has also held key leadership roles in public service, political campaigns, and large-scale special events.
 In 2012, Rosen served as Associate Parade Director for the Presidential Inaugural Committee of President Barack Obama.
 A native of Minneapolis, Minnesota, Rosen attended and worked at the University of Minnesota.

-Erika Rudin-Luria is a Senior Vice President and the Chief Strategy Officer at the Jewish Federation of Cleveland.
-In this role, she oversees Federation’s strategic planning, community development, allocations, governance and marketing functions.
+Erika Rudin-Luria is President of the Jewish Federation of Cleveland.
+Most recently, she served as Senior Vice President and the Chief Strategy Officer in which she oversaw Federation’s strategic planning, community development, allocations, governance and marketing functions.
 In her tenure at the Jewish Federation of Cleveland, Erika has provided vision and direction to drive planning and research agendas and has been responsible for developing multiple initiatives to meet community needs.
 When Erika first joined the Jewish Federation of Cleveland, she served as a Supporting Foundations Manager, managing 13 supporting foundations and the development of the Maltz Museum of Jewish Heritage.
 Since then, she has served as the Planning Director, and then the Vice President of Community Development.
-Erika is a graduate of Brandeis University and earned her MSW from Columbia University’s School of Social Work and her MA in Judaic Studies from the Jewish Theological Seminary of America.
+Erika is a graduate of Brandeis University and earned her MSSW from Columbia University’s School of Social Work and her MA in Judaic Studies from the Jewish Theological Seminary of America.

 Rabbi Hugh Seid-Valencia is the Community Engagement Director of the Addison-Penzak JCC of Silicon Valley.
 He previously served as Jewish Community Liaison for VITAS Healthcare and, prior to that, spent ten years teaching Jewish Studies at Kehillah Jewish High School in Palo Alto, where he served most recently as Director of Israel and Jewish Studies Curricula.
 After studying at Deep Springs College, he earned a B.A. with Highest Honors in English Literature from UC Berkeley and received his rabbinical training from the Reconstructionist Rabbinical College.
 He has completed both the Rabbinic Leadership Training Program and the Tikkun Middot Training Program of the Institute for Jewish Spirituality.
 He teaches and lectures on topics including parenting, Jewish meditation, Jewish perspectives on the afterlife, ethical dilemmas in extending life, and reading and writing ethical wills.